Meet Greg Wieting

 Fast forward to today, I’m nearly three inches taller.
 I no longer live with chronic pain, anxiety, depression, or headaches.
 My digestion is stronger than ever.

-Through BodyTalk, I was able to mine the gold of unresolved trauma, not only to heal pain, anxiety, and depression, but to create a life of meaning and purpose.
+Through BodyTalk, I was able to mine the gold of unresolved trauma, not only to heal pain, anxiety, and depression, but to create a life of meaningful connection and purpose.
 That’s what I’ve helped thousands of clients do for over 20 years.

 This work doesn’t bypass.
 It doesn’t rush.
 It honors the intelligence of the body and the sacred timing of transformation.
-It’s not about fixing what’s broken, it’s about forging something new from the truth of what’s been lived.
+It’s about forging something new from the truth of what’s been lived.

 Because healing isn’t just about feeling better.
 It’s about remembering who you are, and becoming who you’re meant to be.